ICT2x01-P2-7/Project-Code/README.md

 Test4(): Passing in a string with the correct password to simulate a user keying in the correct password\
 Test5(): Passing in a float with a decimal point to simulate a user keying in a number with a decimal\

+For the ip.py file, there is a total of 10 test cases.

 ## Test Case Video
 https://user-images.githubusercontent.com/77475889/143190961-ea4461a3-0ff8-46ce-b4a1-bb7ea6098e0a.mp4